eliasbuchwald/-reddit/API.md

       browsers and spoofing other bots.
 We will ban liars with extreme prejudice.
 * Requests for multiple resources at a time are always better than requests for single-resources in a loop.
-Talk to us on the mailing list or in #reddit-dev if we don't have a batch API for what you're trying to do.
+Talk to us on [/r/redditdev](http://www.reddit.com/r/redditdev) if we don't have a batch API for what you're trying to do.
 * Our robots.txt is for search engines, not API clients.
 Obey these rules for API clients instead.